gitlabhq/gitlab-ci/doc/builds_configuration/README.md

     bundle updata
     bundle exec rspec
 ```
-you can also fill commands like array:
+you can also fill commands like an array:
 ```
 - script:
   - bundle update
   - bundle exec rspec
 ```
-And there is one more way to specify build configuration, using string:
+And there is one more way to specify build configuration, using a string:
 ```
 jobs:
 - bundle exec rspec
 ```
-In this way, name of build will be taken from this command line.
+In this way, the name of the build will be taken from command line.

 ## deploy_jobs
-Deploy Jobs define the builds that will be run when all job succedded.
-Define using hash:
+Deploy Jobs that will be run when all other jobs have succeeded.
+Define them using a hash:

 ```
 deploy_jobs: